 Once you have arrived at the parking area of the Tukad Cepung Waterfall the adventure can begin.
 At the beginning of the path you can buy a ticket to enter the waterfall, the price in Oct ’18 was 15K IDR (less then 1USD) per person.
 From here you can find a well maintained path, with steep concrete steps down.
 After the first set of concrete steps you will have to follow a path along a small creek, until you reach the second and last pair of concrete steps.
 Once you reach the bottom you will have to walk through a stream of water and caves to actually reach the waterfall.
 Keep following the signs and within 3 minutes you will reach the Tukad Cepung Waterfall!
 Note: be careful, coconuts are following from above the cave down to the ground with quite the force, you don’t want one of those to fall on your head!

 Once you reach the waterfall the awing can begin.
 Golden rays of sunlight shine through the opening of the top of the waterfall, filling the cave with light, a magical and unique experience.
 The force of the waterfall is incredibly strong, and as the water can bring down small rocks, twigs and many other things we would strongly recommend not to “shower” in the waterfall.
-Simply enjoy the cold and refreshing water and don’t forget to take some photos!
+Simply enjoy the cold and refreshing water and don’t forget to take some photos, this is one of those Bali bucket list items you don’t want to forget!

 Personal story: We had taken all our photos at the waterfall and saw other people arriving at 8am in the morning, which was a sign for us to pack up and leave and let the next couple of people enjoy the waterfall to themselves.
 When we were about to leave we actually realized who the people that just arrived were: Sam Kolder and Chelsea Yamase (known as @chelseakauai on instagram).
 We instantly recognized them and had the opportunity to not only have a small chat with them, but also to see them work, shooting video at the waterfall.
 They were honestly so kind and friendly and made our day at the waterfall even more special!
 If you haven’t heard of them be sure to check Chelsea out here, and Sam here on Instagram!
 Oh, and the fan girl that I am, I had to take a photo with them…